Tet Offensive

-The Tet Offensive (Note: Sự kiện Tết Mậu Thân 1968, "1968 Yang Earth Monkey Tet event", also Tổng tiến công và nổi dậy, Tết Mậu Thân 1968, "General offensive and uprising of Tet Mau Than".
-The Vietnamese name 'Mau Than' uses the sexagenary cycle.
-1968 was a year of Yang-Earth (Mậu) Monkey (Thân) in the traditional year-naming cycle.) was a major escalation and one of the largest military campaigns of the Vietnam War.
-The North Vietnamese People's Army of Vietnam (PAVN) and its Viet Cong (VC) launched a surprise attack on 30 and 31 January 1968 against the forces of the South Vietnamese Army of the Republic of Vietnam (ARVN), the United States Armed Forces and their allies.
-It was a campaign of surprise attacks against military and civilian command and control centers throughout South Vietnam.
-The name is the truncated version of the Lunar New Year festival name in Vietnamese, Tết Nguyên Đán, a holiday period was chosen as most ARVN personnel were on leave.
-The purpose of the wide-scale offensive by the Hanoi Politburo was to trigger political instability in a belief that mass armed assault on urban centers would trigger defections and rebellions.
+The Tet Offensive (Note: Sự kiện Tết Mậu Thân, "Yang-Earth-Monkey Tet upheaval"; officially called Tổng tiến công và nổi dậy Tết Mậu Thân, "General offensive and uprising of Tet Mau Than" by the communist forces.
+The Vietnamese name Mậu Thân derives from the sexagenary cycle, a traditional system of naming years in which 1968 was the year of Yang-Earth (Mậu) Monkey (Thân).) was both a major escalation and one of the largest military campaigns of the Vietnam War.
+The North Vietnamese People's Army of Vietnam (PAVN) and the Viet Cong (VC) launched a surprise attack on 30 and 31 January 1968 against the forces of the South Vietnamese Army of the Republic of Vietnam (ARVN), the United States Armed Forces and their allies, targeting military and civilian command and control centers throughout South Vietnam.
+The name is the truncated version of the Lunar New Year festival name in Vietnamese, Tết Nguyên Đán, a holiday period when most ARVN personnel were on leave.
+The North Vietnamese Politburo and leader Lê Duẩn intended to trigger political instability and hoped that mass armed assaults on urban centers would trigger defections and uprisings.

 The offensive was launched prematurely in the early morning hours of 30 January in large parts of the I and II Corps Tactical Zones of South Vietnam.
-This early attack allowed allied forces some time to prepare defensive measures.
-When the main operation began during the early morning hours of 31 January, the offensive was countrywide; eventually more than 80,000 PAVN/VC troops struck more than 100 towns and cities, including 36 of 44 provincial capitals, five of the six autonomous cities, 72 of 245 district towns and the southern capital.
-The offensive was the largest military operation conducted by either side up to that point in the war.
+This allowed allied forces some time to prepare defensive measures.
+When the main operation began during the early morning of 31 January, the offensive was countrywide; 77,000 PAVN/VC troops struck more than 100 towns and cities, including 36 of 44 provincial capitals, 5 of 6 autonomous cities, 72 of 245 district towns, and the capital Saigon.
+It was the largest military operation conducted by either side to that point in the war.